-\begin{defn}[on/off-BBM, variant I] On/off branching Brownian motion variant I corresponds to the system \eqref{eq:FKPPDormancy} and is the unique Markov process $(M_t)_{t \ge 0}$ with state space $\Gamma$ from \eqref{eq:statespace} evolving according to the following rules: \begin{itemize} \item Active particles (carrying flag $\boldsymbol{a}$) disperse in $\R$ according to independent Brownian motions. \item Active particles branch at rate $\kappa$ into $k+1 \in \N$ offspring particles according to the distribution $p=(p_k)_{k\in \N}.$ \item Independently, each active particle falls dormant at rate $c$, changing its flag from $\boldsymbol{a}$ to $\boldsymbol{d}$. \item Dormant particles neither move nor branch. \item Independently, each dormant particle resuscitates at rate $c'$ changing its flag from $\boldsymbol{d}$ to $\boldsymbol{a}$. \end{itemize} \end{defn}
+\begin{defn}[on/off-BBM, variant I] On/off branching Brownian motion variant I corresponds to the system \eqref{eq:FKPPDormancy} and is the unique Markov process $(M_t)_{t \ge 0}$ with state space $\Gamma$ from \eqref{eq:statespace} evolving according to the following rules: \begin{itemize} \item Active particles (carrying flag $\boldsymbol{a}$) disperse in $\R$ according to independent Brownian motions. \item Active particles branch at rate $\kappa$ into $k+1 \in \N$ offspring particles according to the distribution $p=(p_k)_{k\in \N}.$ \item Independently, each active particle falls dormant at rate $c$, changing its flag from $\boldsymbol{a}$ to $\boldsymbol{d}$. \item Dormant particles (carrying flag $\boldsymbol{d}$) neither move nor branch. \item Independently, each dormant particle resuscitates at rate $c'$, changing its flag from $\boldsymbol{d}$ to $\boldsymbol{a}$. \end{itemize} \end{defn}

-\begin{defn}[on/off-BBM, variant II] On/off branching Brownian motion variant II corresponds to the system \eqref{eq:FKPPDormancyII} and is the unique Markov process $(\tilde M_t)_{t \ge 0}$ with state space $\Gamma$ from \eqref{eq:statespace} evolving according to the following rules: \begin{itemize} \item Active particles do \textit{not} move but branch at rate $\kappa$ into $k+1 \in \N$ offspring particles according to the distribution $p=(p_k)_{k\in \N}.$ \item Independently, each active particle falls dormant at rate $c$, changing its flag from $\boldsymbol{a}$ to $\boldsymbol{d}$. \item Dormant particles (carrying flag $\boldsymbol{a}$) disperse in $\R$ according to independent Brownian motions. \item Dormant particles do \textit{not} reproduce. \item Independently, each dormant particle resuscitates at rate $c'$ changing its flag from $\boldsymbol{d}$ to $\boldsymbol{a}$. \end{itemize} \end{defn}
+\begin{defn}[on/off-BBM, variant II] On/off branching Brownian motion variant II corresponds to the system \eqref{eq:FKPPDormancyII} and is the unique Markov process $(\tilde M_t)_{t \ge 0}$ with state space $\Gamma$ from \eqref{eq:statespace} evolving according to the following rules: \begin{itemize} \item Active particles (carrying flag $\boldsymbol{a}$) do \textit{not} move but branch at rate $\kappa$ into $k+1 \in \N$ offspring particles according to the distribution $\tilde p=(\tilde p_k)_{k\in \N}$. \item Independently, each active particle falls dormant at rate $\tilde c$, changing its flag from $\boldsymbol{a}$ to $\boldsymbol{d}$. \item Dormant particles (carrying flag $\boldsymbol{d}$) disperse in $\R$ according to independent Brownian motions. \item Dormant particles do \textit{not} reproduce. \item Independently, each dormant particle resuscitates at rate $\tilde c'$, changing its flag from $\boldsymbol{d}$ to $\boldsymbol{a}$. \end{itemize} \end{defn}